 What were you doing in 2013?
-Rich was working with Sara Bareilles to help create the songs for the musical Waitress.
+Rich was working with Sara Bareilles, collaborating with select musicians to help bring life to her songs that would eventually shape the musical Waitress.
 Now what were you doing in April of 2019?
 Rich was touring with Steven Van Zandt (of The E Street Band) in Australia, New Zealand, and LA – where Bruce Springsteen made a surprise appearance.

 Rich returned to the diner in May of 2019 to continue the gig he originated: Drummer for the Waitress band.
 Even after a few years away he was welcomed back like a best friend.

 Whenever you’re on stage, you’re always a character ’cause someone’s gonna be looking at you.
 We definitely got direction, like “here you’re supposed to be engaged with the conversation at table X, or you saw the big bang happen to her when she dropped something so look over that way, or something heavy is going on at one table so look disinterested – be in your own world.”

 I think everybody loves being on stage.
 I mean, I’ll always take the job and work.
 I love to play music and whatever, but I’d much prefer being on stage.

 It’s impossible to be that connected when one guy’s on the fifth floor, two people are on the third floor, etc. I mean if you were going to sessions when everybody is isolated it’s cool, but when the band is together you feel the energy around you.
 It’s night and day.

 Being with these actors walking by on stage, everybody knows your name.
 There’s another level of commitment to it because I’ve been here from the very beginning, as has most of the band.
 And you’re looking at your people – these are the actors – and they’re the muse for us.
 There’s a responsibility and ownership to it.

 She’s the best.